 Save a Dive Kit

 Whilst the boat will carry some spares, it can be helpful to have your own in a pinch.
 You never know when spare o-rings, port plugs, a multi-tool, silicone grease, or a spare fin strap will come in handy.
 Even if you don’t use them yourself, you’ll certainly be popular on the boat if you can save someone else’s dive!
+Read more about what to put in a save a dive kit.

 Interested to see what a liveaboard looks like inside?